-Plane carrying VP candidate Pence skids off New York runway, no injuries
+Plane carrying VP candidate Pence skids off NY runway, no injuries

 Since then, numerous women have come forward to say that they were groped by Trump, claims that he has denied.

-On Thursday, Pence had been scheduled to attend a fundraiser at Trump Tower in Manhattan, but canceled it after his plane slid off the runway, MSNBC reported.
+On Thursday, Pence had been scheduled to attend a fundraiser at Trump Tower in Manhattan, but was not able to make the event after his plane slid off the runway, a campaign aide said.

+Pence will resume his normal schedule Friday using a different plane, the aide said.

 Live television footage showed Pence standing in the rain near the plane among emergency vehicles, talking to police and other officials.